moby/buildkit/frontend/dockerfile/docs/reference.md

 file.
 However, like any other file processed during an `ADD`, `mtime` isn't included in the determination of whether or not the file has changed and the cache should be updated.

+If remote file is a tar archive, the archive is not extracted by default.
+To download and extract the archive, use the [`ADD --unpack` flag].

 If the destination ends with a trailing slash, then the filename is inferred from the URL path.
 For example, `ADD http://example.com/foobar /` would create